 Beach aquifers are hosts of dynamic mixing zones between fresh groundwater and saline seawater.
 Seawater, driven up the beachface by waves and tides, infiltrates into the aquifer and meets the seaward-discharging fresh groundwater, creating and maintaining a reactive intertidal circulation cell.
 The intertidal circulation cell is highly dynamic and has been shown to respond to hydrologic, geologic, and topographic changes over various time scales (waves, tides, and seasons).

 Spatial patterns of groundwater reactivity in an intertidal beach aquifer

-Migration of beach aquifer reaction zones : Transient seasonal patterns of porewater and sedimentary chemical conditions
+Migration of beach aquifer reaction zones : Transient seasonal patterns of organic carbon and chemical reactions

 Extensive characterization of porewater and sediments spanning two years revealed the seasonal migration of reaction zones.
 While oxic respiration closely followed the changes to groundwater flowpaths indicated by salinity patterns, spatial locations of denitrification was more variable.
 This was partially attributed to the heterogeneous distribution of reactive organic carbon within the beach, due to the filtration effect of beach sediments.
-A numerical model is being developed to explore this phenomena.
-Manuscripts detailing the outcomes are currently under preparation for submission to JGR Biogeosciences.
+An article detailing the outcomes were published in JGR Biogeosciences, with data separately published here.